 What’s Determinism About?

 All human science rests upon the faith that the causes of events are reliable and thus might be discovered, studied, and understood.
-With knowledge of its causes we might predict, avoid, reproduce, or otherwise control an event.
+With knowledge of the causes of an event, we might predict, avoid, reproduce, or otherwise control it.
 For example, knowing that a virus causes polio, and that the body can be primed to attack that virus by vaccination, we have controlled the occurrence of polio in nearly all the world.

 Determinism is logically derived from the presumption of reliable cause and effect.
 Determinism notes that each cause is itself an effect of prior causes, such that a chain of causation can, at least in theory, be traced back to any prior point in history.
 If every event is reliably caused by prior events, and these prior events were themselves reliably caused by earlier events, then every event is “causally necessary” and inevitably must happen.